hando189890/Interview_Preparation_Notes/Leetcode/1_Array-&-String-&-Hashing.md

-## Part 1: Arrary and String Problem
+## Part 1: Arrary String and Hashing Problem

 - [**Leetcode 1768 (Easy): Merge Strings Alternately**](https://leetcode.com/problems/merge-strings-alternately/description/?envType=study-plan-v2&envId=leetcode-75)
   - You are given two strings word1 and word2.
 Merge the strings by adding letters in alternating order, starting with word1.
 If a string is longer than the other, append the additional letters onto the end of the merged string.